What Colouring is produced in your litters?

 Do you ship your puppies?

-We offer shipping only within Canada at this time and fly with Westjet.
-There is an added fee of $350-$400 based on age and weight.
+We offer shipping within Canada and the USA.
+There is an added fee of $400-$450 based on location, age and weight.
 This cost covers all shipping expenses, a plastic airline approved crate and health certificate.

 Where are your puppies raised?